• Original

 Viticulture is truly a hard day’s work here, because most of the vines are growing on extremely steep slopes, where one must work almost entirely by hand; mechanical help is hardly possible.

-But it is precisely this complex and labour-intensive agriculture that guarantees individualistic wines, because every winegrower in the Südsteiermark must work out his own concept for his hillsides and his vineyard parcels.
-He can never rely on quick and easy approaches, as is the case elsewhere, where vines are frequently planted by the thousands on an open plain.
+However, it is precisely this agriculture, which involves a great deal of effort, that guarantees individual wines, because every winegrower in southern Styria has to work out his own concept for his slopes and cultivation areas.
+He can never rely on the quick and easy approaches that are commonplace elsewhere, where thousands of vines are planted across a vast plain.

 • Imprint